 Pain medications are the second-largest pharmaceutical class globally, after cancer medications.
 However, narcotics are ranked significantly before other drugs one would think doctors prescribe regularly (e.g., antibiotics).
 So, it is certainly no surprise that narcotics prescriptions equate to a $24 billion a year industry.

-According to Dr. Vengurlekar , dugs like Tramadol are no better.
+According to Dr. Vengurlekar, drugs like Tramadol are no better.
 Tramadol is just a synthetic narcotic.
 It has many of the same side effects as opioids, including long-term addiction.
-Additionally, Tramadol, in particular has, dangerous interactions with other commonly prescribed drugs such as antidepressants and Selective Serotonin Reuptake Inhibitors (SSRIs), and can also adversely impact liver function.
+Additionally, Tramadol in particular, has dangerous interactions with other commonly prescribed drugs such as antidepressants and Selective Serotonin Reuptake Inhibitors (SSRIs), and can also adversely impact liver function.

 The desire to relieve pain is certainly understandable.
-However, if patients knew the severity of the side effects of prescription narcotics, many would opt not to take them, or to take them only in extreme cases and for short durations.
-Side effects of narcotics include: cognitive and conative difficulties; sleep disorders; sexual dysfunction; dependency and addiction; weight gain; mood disturbances; social withdrawal and, hormonal disturbances.
+However, if patients knew the severity of the side effects of prescription narcotics, many would opt not to take them, or to take them only in extreme cases and for short duration.
+Side effects of narcotics include: cognitive and conative difficulties; sleep disorders; sexual dysfunction; dependency and addiction; weight gain; mood disturbances; social withdrawal and hormonal disturbances.